fasteddy516/vscode-simpl-plus/README.md

 ## 1.3.2

-* Fixed a bug where visualize simpl+ wouldn't work if the visualize panel was closed manually.
+* Fixed a bug where visualize SIMPL+ wouldn't work if the visualize panel was closed manually.

 ## 1.3.1